-Screenshot showing the creation of a layered material node using the Plus button from the Heat Transfer in Shells interface Settings window.
+Screenshot showing the creation of a layered material node under the Materials node.

-Screenshot showing the creation of a Material node using the Plus button from the Single Layer Material node Settings window.
+Screenshot showing the definition of a Single Layer Material node.

 Extended Capabilities for Modeling Heat Transfer in Layered Shells

-Once you’ve updated your model, flexibility is enhanced for several aspects of your simulation process.
-First, you can set any number of layers with different material and geometry properties.
-In addition, you can apply heat sources and fluxes on specific subsets of layers or at interfaces between layers (including the external interfaces), as illustrated below with the Heat Source and Heat Source, Interface nodes.
+Once you’ve updated your model to use the Layered Material technology, flexibility is enhanced for several aspects of your simulation process.
+You can apply heat sources and fluxes on specific subsets of layers or at interfaces between layers (including the external interfaces), as illustrated below with the Heat Source and Heat Source, Interface nodes.

 |Heat Source||Heat Source, Interface|

-Screenshots of the Settings windows for the Heat Source (top left) and Heat Source, Interface nodes (top right) as well as the corresponding Layer Cross Section Preview images generated when clicking the buttons at the upper-right of the screenshots.
+Screenshots of the Settings windows for the Heat Source (top left) and Heat Source, Interface nodes (top right) as well as the corresponding Layer Cross Section Preview images generated when clicking the buttons in the upper-right corners of the windows.

 When considering thermal expansion, you can apply a rotation on each individual layer for the anisotropic modeling of heat transfer and solid mechanics.
-Another benefit is that specific through-thickness meshes can be used on layers, and you have the choice to set the temperature field as continuous or discontinuous at the common edge between adjacent layered shells (middle of the bow in the figure below); by default, it is discontinuous.
+Another benefit is that specific through-thickness meshes can be used on layers, and you have the choice to set the temperature field as continuous or discontinuous at the common edge between adjacent layered shells (middle of the bow in the figure below); by default, it is continuous for thermally thin shells, otherwise it is discontinuous.

-Temperature field, discontinuous at the edge where the layered materials coincide (x10 scaling on the thickness).
+Temperature field, discontinuous at the edge where the layered materials coincide (10x scaling on the thickness).

-By using the Continuity node, the temperature continuity can be enforced if needed, as shown below.
+By using the Continuity node, the temperature continuity can be defined as needed, and it is possible to control the offset that defines the parts in contact, as shown below.

 xdintopall operator can be set to integrate the temperature in the thermal barrier (in all layers), and how the